adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/tableofcontents/v1/tableofcontents/README.md

 ### Component Policy Configuration Properties
 The following configuration properties are used:

-1. `./restrictListType` - defines whether the author should be able to choose the list type or not - `norestriction` or `unordered` or `ordered`
+1. `./restrictListType` - defines whether the author should be able to choose the list type or not - `norestriction` or `bulleted` or `numbered`
-2. `./restrictStartLevel` - defines whether the author should be able to choose the highest title level to report in the TOC - `norestriction` or `1` to `6`
+2. `./restrictStartLevel` - defines whether the author should be able to choose the highest title level to report in the TOC - `norestriction` or `H1` to `H6`
-3. `./restrictStopLevel` - defines whether the author should be able to choose the lowest title level to report in the TOC - `norestriction` or `6` to `1`
+3. `./restrictStopLevel` - defines whether the author should be able to choose the lowest title level to report in the TOC - `norestriction` or `H6` to `H1`
 4. `./includeClasses` - defines an array of strings representing the configured class names to include in the TOC.
 5. `./ignoreClasses` - defines an array of strings representing the configured class names to ignore in the TOC.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Table of Contents component and are expected to be available as `Resource` properties:

-1. `./listType` - defines the list type of the TOC - `unordered` or `ordered`
+1. `./listType` - defines the list type of the TOC - `bulleted` or `numbered`
-2. `./startLevel` - defines the lowest title level to report in the TOC - `1` to `6`
+2. `./startLevel` - defines the lowest title level to report in the TOC - `H1` to `H6`
-3. `./stopLevel` - defines the highest title level to report in the TOC - `6` to `1`
+3. `./stopLevel` - defines the highest title level to report in the TOC - `H6` to `H1`
 4. `./id` - defines the component's HTML ID attribute.

 ## BEM Description